AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

   content:
     - level: 1
       criteria:
-        - "Can perform simple SELECT statements"
+        - "Can perform simple SELECT statements and apply ORDER BY"
-        - "Can describe the different types of JOIN"
+        - "Can describe the different types of JOIN and when to use them"
       exampleCriteria:
-        - criteria: "Writes queries containing simple aggregate functions"
+        - criteria: "Writes queries containing simple aggregate functions and GROUP BY"
           examples:
             - "SELECT SUM(...)
 FROM ..."
             - "SELECT COUNT(*) FROM ..."
+        - criteria: "Applies simple pagination techniques"
+          examples:
+            - "LIMIT x OFFSET y"
     - level: 2
       criteria:
         - "Utilises database transactions to atomically execute multiple statements"
       exampleCriteria:
-        - criteria: "Implements Common Table Expressions to break-down complex queries"
+        - criteria: "Implements Common Table Expressions or temporary tables to break-down complex queries"
           examples:
             - "WITH something AS (...)
 SELECT * FROM something;"
         - criteria: "Writes queries containing complex aggregate functions"
           examples:
           - "SELECT SUM(...)
 FILTER (WHERE ...)
 FROM ..."
           - "SELECT COUNT(*) FILTER (WHERE ...)
 FROM ..."
+        - criteria: "Applies appropriate pagination techniques"
+          examples:
+            - "LIMIT x OFFSET y"
+            - "Keyset pagination e.g. WHERE id > x"
     - level: 3
       criteria:
         - "Utilises indexes to increase the performance of a query"
         - "Interprets the output from EXPLAIN ANALYSE to make actionable gains"
+        - "Create database functions in appropriate circumstances"
         - "Understands how SECURITY DEFINER promotes additional privileges where appropriate"
         - "A good boy-scout and optimises slow queries"
+        - "Optimises for CPU vs network bandwidth when accessing data"
     - level: 4
       criteria:
-        - "TODO: Feels like something should go here?"
+        - "Writes functions containing embedded transactions"
+        - "Utilises WINDOW functions and RECURSIVE queries where appropriate"
+      exampleCriteria:
+        - criteria: "Applies advanced pagination techniques"
+          examples:
+            - "Cursors"
+            - "Clustered TID scan"
 - name: "Designing data models"
   title: "🗂️ Designing data models"
   content:
     - level: 1
       criteria:
-        - "Can create a simple, standalone database table"
+        - "Can create a simple, standalone database table with a primary key"
         - "Ensures any database fields containing personal information are registered with the InfoSec team"
         - "Usage of enum types where value can only be of limited choices"
       exampleCriteria: